Diet

 Fiber

+Cauliflower isn’t extremely high in fiber, but it contains enough to earn a spot on the safe-vegetable list.
 The fiber in cauliflower enhances the functionality of the digestive system.

 What Are the Threats of Feeding Cauliflowers to Guinea Pigs?